 It costs £49.50/year, £97.50 LESS, if you only watch telly in black & white.

-The fees have been frozen since 2010, however under the incoming changes announced recently, the cost of a TV licence will increase in line with inflation (which currently stands at 2.3%).
+The fees have been frozen since 2010.
+However under changes announced last year, the cost of a TV licence will increase in line with inflation.

 Trick for students to watch live telly and use iPlayer without a licence